Language selection

 Risk Group 2

-Risk Group 2 means a category of human pathogens that pose a moderate risk to the health of individuals and a low risk to public health and includes the human pathogens listed in Schedule 2.
+Risk Group 2 means a category of human pathogens that pose a moderate risk to the health of individuals and a low risk to public health and includes the human pathogens listed under Risk Group 2 in the registry.
 They are able to cause serious disease in a human but are unlikely to do so.
 Effective treatment and preventive measures are available and the risk of spread of disease caused by those pathogens is low. (groupe de risque 2)

 Risk Group 3

-Risk Group 3 means a category of human pathogens that pose a high risk to the health of individuals and a low risk to public health and includes the human pathogens listed in Schedule 3.
+Risk Group 3 means a category of human pathogens that pose a high risk to the health of individuals and a low risk to public health and includes the human pathogens listed under Risk Group 3 in the registry.
 They are likely to cause serious disease in a human.
 Effective treatment and preventive measures are usually available and the risk of spread of disease caused by those pathogens is low. (groupe de risque 3)

 Risk Group 4

-Risk Group 4 means a category of human pathogens that pose a high risk to the health of individuals and a high risk to public health and includes the human pathogens listed in Schedule 4.
+Risk Group 4 means a category of human pathogens that pose a high risk to the health of individuals and a high risk to public health and includes the human pathogens listed under Risk Group 4 in the registry.
 They are likely to cause serious disease in a human.
 Effective treatment and preventive measures are not usually available and the risk of spread of disease caused by those pathogens is high. (groupe de risque 4)

 security clearance